 - Children: The need for life insurance especially increases with children because you naturally want to ensure your family will be taken care of should the worst happen.
 Life insurance can cover funeral costs and provide income to pay expenses after you’re gone.

-- Buying a home: According to a survey by the National Association of Realtors, in 2016, the median age for first-time homebuyers was 32.
+- Buying a home: According to a survey by the National Association of Realtors, the median age for first-time homebuyers was 32.
 Buying a home is exciting, but can be a big expense.
 If something should happen, you’ll want to be sure your family can stay in their home.

 In Your 40s